 Someone asked, "What did Steelkilt say to the captain?" (in Chapter 54, The Town-Ho's Story).

-Ms. Berkaw-Edwards (I think) told us that there were stories of a woman in the days of sail who disguised herself as a man and joined a crew in the forecastle.
+Ms. Berkaw-Edwards told us that there were stories of a woman in the days of sail who disguised herself as a man and joined a crew in the forecastle.
 "He" was reportedly the toughest seaman (sea-person?) on the ship.
 The disguise was only discovered when "he" was about to be flogged for some infraction.
 (Lemuel might have more to post about this.)

 A scholarly marathoner added to this shocker, positing that Gabriel of Chapter 71, The Jeroboam's Story, was Steelkilt after "he" had left the Town-Ho.
 Gabriel's coat is described so as long-skirted, and it was the crew of the Town-Ho that told the tale of Gabriel to the Pequod's crew.